ceph/ceph/doc/rados/operations/user-management.rst

 namespace.
 Objects written to a namespace within the pool can only be accessed by users who have access to the namespace.

+.. note:: Currently (i.e., ``firefly``), namespaces are only useful for applications written on top of ``librados``.
+Ceph clients such as block device, object storage and file system do not currently support this feature.

-The rationale for namespaces is that pools can be computationally expensive.
+The rationale for namespaces is that pools can be a computationally expensive method of segregating data sets for the purposes of authorizing separate sets of users.
 For example, a pool should have ~100 placement groups per OSD.
 So an exemplary cluster with 1000 OSDs would have 100,000 placement groups for one pool.
 Each pool would create another 100,000 placement groups in the exemplary cluster.
 By contrast, writing an object to a namespace simply associates the namespace to the object name with out the computational overhead of a separate pool.

-.. note:: Currently, namespaces are only useful for applications written on top of ``librados``.
-Ceph clients such as block device, object storage and file system do not currently support this feature.
+Rather than creating a separate pool for a user or set of users, you may use a namespace. **Note:** Only available using ``librados`` at this time.

 Managing Users